per1234/InoPlatformPropertiesTest/README.md

 InoPlatformPropertiesTest
 ==========
-Dummy [Arduino](https://arduino.cc) hardware package for testing how properties and recipes are handled.
+Dummy [Arduino](https://arduino.cc) hardware package for exploring how properties and recipes are handled.

 It can be very difficult to understand the interaction between the compilation and upload recipes, [pre/post build hooks](https://arduino.github.io/arduino-cli/dev/platform-specification/#pre-and-post-build-hooks-since-arduino-ide-165), and properties used by the Arduino hardware package system.
 This package produces console output that makes this easy to check.